Code of Conduct

 Personal Information Code of Conduct for Organizational Users of ePACT

-ePACT is a communication network and emergency preparedness resource centre service which enables registered users of the ePACT service (“Users“) to build support networks of relatives, friends and organizations, store and exchange critical information, and access communication tools for greater interaction and preparation in the event of an emergency.
+ePACT is an online emergency network which enables registered users of the ePACT service (“Users“) to build support networks of relatives, friends and organizations, store and exchange critical information, and access communication tools for greater interaction and preparation in the event of an emergency.
 This Code of Conduct sets out basic obligations in relation to the use of personal information on the ePACT service.

 “Personal Information” means any information which identifies or can be used to identify an individual.
 Via the ePACT service, you and your organization may have access to the following kinds of personal information: